Elevated liver enzymes may act as a warning that something is damaging your liver and should never be ignored.

 While ALP and GGT are still important to assess what is happening in the liver most physicians refer to AST and ALT as the “liver enzymes”.

 Liver enzymes help us determine if there is damage to the cells of the liver or direct damage to the liver tissue itself.

 If damage is present in the liver then it will react by releasing these special enzymes (AST and ALT) into the bloodstream as the cells become “leaky”.

 So if you are dealing with an elevation in liver enzymes that is an indication that there is some sort of damage occurring in your liver.

 And this is obviously less than ideal.

-Your liver is considered a viral organ (meaning you can't live without it) and it helps to detoxify chemicals you come into contact with, break down supplements/medications, red blood cell production, hormone production and plays a critical role in protein synthesis and biochemical reactions.
+Your liver is considered a vital organ (meaning you can’t live without it) and it helps to detoxify chemicals you come into contact with, break down supplements/medications, red blood cell production, and hormone production and plays a critical role in protein synthesis and biochemical reactions.

 These reactions are critical to everyday life which is why you can’t live without your liver.